 Updated: Feb 27, 2021

 Have you been finding yourself walking around singing, humming, or whistling “Baby It’s Cold Outside”?
-Are you wanting to escape the cold winter for few days of summer fun?
+Are you wanting to escape the cold winter for a few days of summer fun?
 Are you wanting to escape the heat and sun?
-No matter what season you are in, I’m here to tell you that you can have it all at Great Wolf Lodge.
+No matter what season you are in, I’m here to tell you that you can have it all at Great Wolf Lodge in Grapevine, Texas.
 Is it going to rain today?
 What is the temperature outside?
-Welcome to a resort that requires you to never have check the weather on your phone.
-Who cares if it rains all weekend!
+Welcome to a resort that requires you to never check the weather on your phone.
+Who cares if it rains all weekend?
 You will never know, while on this vacation.
 Great Wolf Lodges are one of the largest indoor/outdoor waterpark resorts in the world and best of all, they are located all over the USA and Canada!

-Cheapest and best time to visit Great Wolf Lodge.
+Cheapest and best time to visit Great Wolf Lodge in Grapevine, Texas.

 100 Great Wolf Drive